 Before you reach out to the talent manager, though, you’ll need to know your budget and the exact dates and the general time of day you’d like the artist to perform (afternoon or late evening) as well as the length of the performance.
 Not only will this help you present yourself as professionally as possible, but also confirm the artist’s availability and whether or not your budget is in line with what the artist normally charges for a performance.

 As you can see, there’s more to booking an artist or a band for your event than shelling out top dollars on their performance fees.
-You are also expected to: secure a date on the act’s schedule; draw up the contract; arrange for sound and lighting equipment, staging, hotel rooms, transportation, and the crew; and coordinate things like rehearsals, soundboards, and rider provisions.
+You are also expected to: secure a date on the act’s schedule, draw up the contract, arrange for sound and lighting equipment, staging, hotel rooms, transportation, organize the crew, and coordinate things like rehearsals, soundboards, and rider provisions.
 If all of this seems like it may be too time-consuming or complicated for you to go through, why not have a professional talent booker do all the legwork for you?

 As a professional talent booking company, TOAST can act as an intermediary for you and the artist’s representative, so you don’t have to spend your time and effort on the back-and-forth during the booking and negotiation processes.
 With nearly two decades of experience specializing in booking artists for events (whether that be a business meeting, red carpet premiere, or a trade show exhibit), we have built up strong relationships within the music, fashion, entertainment, and professional sports industries that can help make the process of talent management go a lot more smoothly.

-Whether you want someone like Bon Jovi or PitBull to play at your private event or perhaps you are looking inspirational keynote speakers like Magic Johnson or Marcus Lemonis our director of all things talent, Kimberly Krouse can help you navigate the booking process, guaranteeing a jaw-dropping, exhilarating event.
+Whether you want someone like Bon Jovi or Pitbull to play at your private event or perhaps you are looking for inspirational keynote speakers like Magic Johnson or Marcus Lemonis, our director of all things talent, Kimberly Krouse, can help you navigate the booking process, guaranteeing a jaw-dropping, exhilarating event.